Homestuck126/Luna-Avocado/README.md

 2. Navigate to the directory where you downloaded this repository using your terminal or command prompt.
 3. Create a .env file with
 ```
-EXPO_PUBLIC_IPADDR = localhost
+EXPO_PUBLIC_IPADDR = <YOUR_IP_ADDRESS>
 MONGODB_URL = mongodb+srv://puckerfishy:tamagachi@cluster0.kbfgpln.mongodb.net/VirtualPetDatabase
 ```
-localhost should be the ip address of your computer, and the MONGODB_URL should remain the same as in the example above.
+IMPORTANT: Be sure to replace <YOUR_IP_ADDRESS> with your IPv4 address if you want to emulate on your mobile device.
+If you wish to emulate on macOS, replace <YOUR_IP_ADDRESS> with localhost.
+The MONGODB_URL should remain the same as in the example above.

 4. Run `npm install` to install the project dependencies.
 5. At this point, we're ready to run both the SERVER (to connect to the database) and Expo Go (to simulate the project).